Sajjon/SwiftIntro/README.md

 A memory game implementation fetching images from Instagram.
 This project aims to introduce you to iOS development with Swift disregarding of your current skill level.

-The app defaults to fetch the [Instagram images of Taylor Swift](https://www.instagram.com/taylorswift/), but you can enter your own or another custom Instagram account and fetch images for it instead.
+The app defaults to fetch the [Instagram images of Taylor Swift](https://www.instagram.com/taylorswift/) ("hehe he he 😁, yes [Miriam](https://github.com/MiriamTisander), that is funny"/[Alex](https://github.com/sajjon)), but you can enter your own or another custom Instagram account and fetch images for it instead.

 ## Tasks